DrawingData/parquet-viewer-uploader-ui/README.md

 # Parquet Viewer Uploader UI
-A simple template for parquet viewer user interface
+A simple template for a parquet viewer user interface